Cancer treatment programs are invaluable for helping patients overcome and defeat their cancers.

 Working in an online environment offers students the tools of the internet at their disposal.

-If you have questions or need further explanation, it is almost a certainty that there is a blog post or video which references your very question.
+If you have questions or need further explanation, it is almost a certainty that there is a blog post or video that references your very question.

 At the very least, a quick search will help you to grasp the vocabulary and themes of your current studies.